Sous-Chefs-Boneyard/website/content/contributing.md

 Remember that not all users use Chef in the same way or on the same operating systems as you, so it is helpful to be clear about your use case and change so they can understand it even when it doesn't apply to them.

-### Github and Pull Requests
+### GitHub and Pull Requests

-We don't require you to use Github, and we will even take patch diffs attached to tickets on the issue tracker.
-However Github has a lot of convenient features, such as being able to see a diff of changes between a pull request and the main repository quickly without downloading the branch.
+We don't require you to use GitHub, and we will even take patch diffs attached to tickets on the issue tracker.
+However GitHub has a lot of convenient features, such as being able to see a diff of changes between a pull request and the main repository quickly without downloading the branch.

 ## Functional and Unit Tests